Probes of chaos over the Clifford group and approach to Haar values: Probes of chaos

 The curves for the $\rm{OTOC}_4$ are shown in Fig.~\ref{fig:otoc4}.
-The average over the GDE in Fig.~\ref{fig:otoc4_GDE} shows how averaging over the Clifford group changes only the asymptotic value reached by the OTOC, but not the equilibration time.
-Indeed, as for the Loschmidt echo, the asymptotic value for the GDE averaged OTOC is $\mathcal{O}(d^{-1})$ for the Clifford average, while the value of the Haar average goes as $\mathcal{O}(d^{-2})$.
-A similar behavior can be observed for the GUE from the inset of Fig.~\ref{fig:otoc4_GUE}.
-This latter plot is not in logarithmic scale, as the GUE averaged OTOC over the unitary group becomes negative.
+The average over GDE in Fig.~\ref{fig:otoc4_GDE} shows how averaging over the Clifford group only changes the asymptotic value reached by the OTOC, but not the equilibration time.
+Indeed, similarly to Loschmidt echo, the asymptotic value for the GDE averaged OTOC is $\mathcal{O}(d^{-1})$ for the Clifford average, while the value of the Haar average scales as $\mathcal{O}(d^{-2})$.
+The equilibration time for the GDE scales $\mathcal{O}(\sqrt{\log d})$.
+Regarding GUE, the plot in Fig.~\ref{fig:otoc4_GUE} is not in logarithmic scale, as the GUE averaged OTOC over the unitary group becomes negative at times $\mathcal{O}(d^{1/2})$, in contrast with the Clifford one, which is never negative, before reaching the asymptotic value at times $\mathcal{O}(d)$.
+Nonetheless, as shown in the inset of Fig.~\ref{fig:otoc4_GUE}, the asymptotic values scale like $\mathcal{O}(d^{-2})$ and $\mathcal{O}(d^{-1})$ for the Haar and Clifford group respectively.
 Overall, these results are very similar to the ones obtained for the Loschmidt echo, as these two probes are connected~\cite{Cotler2017Chaos}.